yeonjin-park/portfolio/dataviz3.md

 [Go back to mainpage](https://yeonjin-park.github.io/portfolio/)

 # Critique by Design
 Welcome!
-In this page, I'll showcase a data visualization about ::how I spent my time on the Thesis actually with a compared to my plan over 2 months::.
+In this page, I'll showcase a data visualization about __how I spent my time on the Thesis actually with a compared to my plan over 2 months.__

 ## [A Link to the original data visualization](https://public.timelyapp.com/reports/LD7QYJYwrd6Ho1pPFvpRkP6Z)
 **Why I chose this visualization**